-So let get busy and learn how to make #theChorba of Libya.
+I can’t wait for you to try this soup!
+So let’s get busy and learn how to make #thesharbaofLibya.

 What you’ll need to make Libyan lamb soup

-Orzo pasta.
+- Orzo pasta.
 Also known as risoni, it’s rice-shaped quick-cooking pasta.
-You don’t need much in the soup about 1/4 cup.
+You don’t need much in the soup, about 1/4 cup.

-Dried mint.
-This is not an optional ingredient in this soup!
+- Dried mint.
+This is NOT an optional ingredient in this soup!
 When I was told mint was in the soup, I made the classic nose scrunch look too.
 My husband insisted on me trying it.
 And here I am insisting that you must try it this way too.

 How to make Libyan Lamb Soup.